Cinderella, or the Little Glass Slipper: Plot

 A widower marries a haughty woman with two daughters of her own.
 The woman and the two daughters hate the man's gentle and beautiful daughter, who they call Cinderella, and treat her cruelly.
 Cinderella is always assigned to do the chores around the house and forced to sleep in the attic.

-One day, it is announced that the prince will hold a royal ball and invites all the ladies of quality in the kingdom.
+One day, it is announced that the prince will hold a royal ball and he invites all the ladies of quality in the kingdom.
 Cinderella wants to attend, but her stepmother makes her stay home to clean the whole house.
 Cinderella cries as her stepsisters leave, but then is surprised by the appearance of her fairy godmother.
 After Cinderella explains her dilemma, her fairy godmother uses her magic power to help Cinderella.
 The fairy godmother transforms all the mice, lizards, and rats into horses and coachmen for a golden coach, and creates for Cinderella a gown made of gold and silver and slippers made of glass.
 The only thing her fairy godmother asks is for Cinderella to return home by midnight before the magic ends.